(KLTV) - "They say once a Marine, always a Marine."

-"I grew up in government housing projects, and they're kind of hard to live in," Putnam recalls.
+"I grew up in government housing projects and they're kind of hard to live in," Putnam says.

 As a teenager in a gang-ruled environment, Putnam knew he was headed in the wrong direction.

-"I finally came to the conclusion that if I kept on, that I'd probably be in the pen before I was 20 years old," said Putnam.
+"I finally came to the conclusion that if I kept on that I'd probably be in the pen before I was 20 years old."

-"I had been trained for war but I had no concept of what actually happens in war."
+"I had been trained for war but I had no concept off what actually happens in war," he says.

 He was soon to find out.